 TDC identified several data sources that could speak to the perceptions about the ecosystem's overall vibrancy and the level of community participation in the arts.
-These sources support constituents' perception of a wide array of artists and arts organizations active in the region and that the majority of residents are not frequent arts patrons.
-However, data also indicate that arts attendance is higher in the Hartford MSA than in other metro areas.
+These sources support focus group participants' perception of a wide array of artists and arts organizations active in the region and that the majority of residents are not frequent arts patrons.
+However, data also indicate that arts attendance is higher in the Hartford MSA than in other metro areas available for comparison.2